-Hibiscus-Green Iced Tea is as refreshing as it is pretty.
+Hibiscus Iced Tea is a green tea variation that is as refreshing as it is pretty.
 I love drinking this red-hued tea on its own, but adding green tea to the mix elevates it to another level.
 This tea is a crisp drink that does wonders for your body.
 It’s great to serve on a hot day & even tastes great at room temperature if you have sensitive teeth or during a cool winter day!

 What is Hibiscus Tea?